Oelin/pix/cu/readme.md

 ---

 ### Resources
 * `rom.csv` contains the microcode for each CPU instruction.
-Apart from `FN`, rows with no active signals are excluded.
+Rows with no active signals are excluded apart from the `FN` line.
 * `paste-rom.py` is a script which creates a CircuitVerse ROM to store pixy microcode.